mlaursen/react-md/documentation/src/components/GettingStarted/Prerequisites/README.md

 - `https://unpkg.com/react-md/dist/react-md.indigo-pink.min.css`
 - `https://unpkg.com/react-md/dist/react-md.deep_purple-deep_orange.min.css`

-> There are currently 255 precompiled themes.
+> There are currently 255 pre-compiled themes.
 Every color is available with any secondary color but only with an accent of `400` and only the light theme.

 #### Javascript